 Ability Level Chart:

 Season Starters Ski or Snowboard!
-One day lesson.
-AVAILABLE DECEMBER ONLY
+One hour lesson.
+Ages 6 to Adult.

 Our DISCOVER PROGRAM is designed for FIRST TIMERS to make getting started easy and affordable.
-Spring Special rate only $39 + tax starting March 21st.
+Only $55+ tax and includes lesson, lift ticket and rental equipment.

 Canadian Association for Disabled Skiing, National Capital Division- Mount Pakenham Program